 "Let's be a bit realistic here," FA director of football development Trevor Brooking said.
 "We haven't won a tournament for 46 years ... let's not get this expectancy that whoever comes in is going to suddenly start delivering us championships or whatever."

-Of course, England also is without a captain.
+Of course, England is also without a captain.
 It was the FA's decision to strip Terry of the armband due to his pending racism trial that angered Capello and led to him quitting.

 "You don't want to go to a tournament divided," said Brooking, who played 47 times for England.
 "You want the spirit, quality and atmosphere to make results."